jacg/petalo/README.md

 + `cargo run --bin vislor -- ball -r 200`
 + `cargo run --bin vislor -- ball -r 20`

-This is a visualization of the voxel weights along a LOR in a 180mm / 60 voxel cube.
+  These are visualizations of the voxel weights along a LOR in a 180mm / 60 voxel cube.
 The first case applies no TOF weighting, the next two apply TOF weigting with resolutions of 200 and 20 ps respectively.

 + `cargo run --bin vislor -- ball -f data/in/mlem/run_fastfastmc_1M_events.bin32 -e 10`

   Visualize the 10th event (`-e 10`) taken from the data file specified with `-f`.

   Note, currently this reads in the whole file (containing a million coincidences), so there is a noticeable delay.

++ `cargo run --bin vislor -- box --vbox-size 160,100,80 --nvoxels 8,5,5 --lor '0 32   -155 126 -33    151 -131 35'`

+  Specify the voxel and LOR geometries to be visualized, directly on the command line.
+(When a property-based test of the voxel weights fails, the test output includes a CLI incantation of this sort which will visualize the failing case.)

 ## Extra